xea/audia/README.md

 # audia
-Explorations in the world of sound
+Explorations in the world of sound.